EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 - Additional parameters (e.g. your token)
 - Data payloads (e.g. files or text)

-After each request, check the status of your request by printing the request object or its status code specifically:
+After each request, check the status of your request by printing the request object or its status code specifically, for example:

 ```python
 >>> r = requests.get('https://trng-b2share.eudat.eu/api/communities')